Proclamation of accession of Charles III: New Zealand

-The proclamation in New Zealand took place on the steps of the Parliament Buildings, Wellington, at 12:30 p.m.
-NZST on 11 September.
-After the national anthem God Defend New Zealand was sung by LAC Barbara Graham both in the Māori language and English, parliamentary kaumātua Kura Moeahu offered a karakia.
+The proclamation of Charles as King of New Zealand took place on the steps of the Parliament Buildings, in Wellington, at 12:30 p.m.
+NZST, on 11 September.
+As the Accession Council in the United Kingdom was a British event, it had no constitutional effect in New Zealand.

+After the national anthem, "God Defend New Zealand", was sung by LAC Barbara Graham, both in the Māori and English, parliamentary kaumātua Kura Moeahu offered a karakia.

 The proclamation was read out first in English and then in Māori following speeches by Prime Minister Jacinda Ardern and Governor-General Cindy Kiro.
-The ceremony concluded with a 21-gun salute fired from Point Jerningham in Wellington by the 16th Field Regiment.
-A second 21-gun salute was fired from the Devonport Naval Base in Auckland at the same time.
+The ceremony concluded with a 21-gun salute fired from Point Jerningham by the 16th Field Regiment.
+A second 21-gun salute was fired at the same time from the Devonport Naval Base in Auckland.

 Text of proclamation

-The proclamation was read out in English by the New Zealand Herald of Arms Extraordinary Phillip O'Shea:
+The proclamation was read out in English by the New Zealand Herald of Arms Extraordinary, Phillip O'Shea:

 It was then read in Māori by Kura Moeahu:

 Jamaica

-On 10 September, a 21-gun salute conducted by the Jamaica Defence Force at its headquarters of Up-Park Camp in recognition of the British proclamation.
+On 10 September, a 21-gun salute was conducted by the Jamaica Defence Force at its headquarters of Up-Park Camp in recognition of the British proclamation.

 The proclamation ceremony for Jamaica took place at the King's House in Kingston on 13 September and the proclamation was read out by Governor-General Patrick Allen.